ikanisa/prisma/docs/README.md

 - `GDRIVE_INGESTION_RUNBOOK.md` captures the operational steps for the Google Drive ingestion pipeline.
 - `iam/USER_MANAGEMENT.md` outlines the IAM-1 organization directory, API surfaces, and admin UI workflows.
 - `iam/PERMISSION_ENFORCEMENT_NOTES.md` summarises how the IAM-2 permission matrix is enforced across backend and UI layers.
+- `openai-file-search.md` documents how to wire the hosted file search retrieval tool into Responses API workflows.
 - Topical guides (for example security, telemetry, and tax) live in subdirectories to keep operational runbooks and regulatory evidence organized.

 Follow the guardrails in `agent/policies/GUARDRAILS.md` when contributing new documentation.